thedaviddias/bfdes.in/posts/create-a-class.md

 This post is about combinatorial optimisation around the weapon modification system present in the multiplayer component of the recently released Call Of Duty game “Modern Warfare”, and not Object-Oriented programming, as the title would otherwise imply.

 For those who are not aware, in Call Of Duty, players are pit against each other in deathmatch or objective capture game modes.
-Being a first-person shooter, good gunplay and weapon customisation is an important part of the competitive multiplayer experience.
+Good gunplay and weapon customisation is an important part of the competitive multiplayer experience.

-Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to modify weapons to suit their tastes extensively in [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization).
+Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to modify weapons extensively in [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization).
 I wondered whether it would be possible to determine the optimal modifications for a weapon without inspecting every permutation of attachments.

 ## Gunsmith